Smudge202/smudge202.github.io/_posts/2016-07-06-mytested-aspnetcore-mvc.md

 }
 ```

 I expect the above test to compile, but still fail because the default route added by MVC expects the parameter of my action to be called `id` in order for the route to succeed.
-The test does in fact fail with the following message:
+If we examine the [UseMvcWithDefaultRoute](https://github.com/aspnet/Mvc/blob/2e2784aa3d2a2abead5d3366714ddcc4cd63f14f/src/Microsoft.AspNetCore.Mvc.Core/Builder/MvcApplicationBuilderExtensions.cs#L43-L56) call present in my website's `Startup` class, we can confirm the default route is `{controller=Home}/{action=Index}/{id?}` (note it specifically looks for a parameter by the name of `id`).
+The test further validates this because it does in fact fail with the following message:

 ```
 Test Name:	MyControllerShouldHaveRouteForActionWithId